Home > Mexican Sauces > Thai Salsa Roja

 • Place the Roma tomatoes whole, Garlic cloves, whole jalapenos, and white onion (halved), on a slotted grill pan.

-• Roast on the grill for about 20 minutes until the tomatoes and onion became soft.
-If you want to do this in the oven, you can place everything on a rimmed baking sheet and broil for a few minutes until the tomatoes and jalapeno become blistered.
+• Roast on the grill for about 20 minutes until the tomatoes and onion become soft.
+If you want to do this in the oven, place everything on a rimmed baking sheet and broil for a few minutes, until the tomatoes and jalapeno are blistered.

-• Allow to cool and place in blender with lime juice, fish sauce, and cilantro.
-Blend until desired consistency is reached and taste.
+• Add to a blender with lime juice, fish sauce, and cilantro.
+Blend until the desired consistency is reached and taste.
 I added a dash of salt to bring out more flavor.

-• Pour into jars with lids and place in refrigerator to cool.
-Airtight jars will store the salsa for about a week in the refrigerator.
+• Pour into jars and allow to cool before closing with lids and refrigerating.
+Airtight jars will keep the salsa refrigerated for about a week.

 Nutrition